Dog biking / Bikejoring

 Hip leash

 In the simplest attachment solution, the dog is attached to a flexible leash around the cyclist's hip.
-It is important that the leash is at the cyclist's hip bones and not high on the waist, so that any jerks do not affect the back.
-The leash should be short enough so the dog cannot circle to the front of the bike and the leash does not get tangled in the pedals.
-Tangling is also reduced by the leash going directly sideways from the hip, not straight forward like the pulling belts used in canicross.
+It is important that the leash is around the cyclist's hip bones and not high on the waist, so that possible jerks do not affect the back.
+The leash should be short enough so that the dog cannot circle to the front of the bike and the leash does not get tangled in the pedals.
+Tangling is also reduced by the leash going directly sideways from the hip, not straight forward like in pulling belts used in canicross.

-One of the best things about a hip leash is that it is easy to get off the bike with the dog.
-It is also versatile and requires no installation.
-A popular hip leash for biking is a shorter version of the Ruffwear Roamer Bungee Leash .
-In addition to adjustable, quick attachment, it has a bungee that dampens jerks and a handle from which the dog can be kept very close if needed, for example during passing.
+One of the best things about the hip leash is that it is easy to get off the bike with the dog.
+It is also versatile and does not require installations.
+A popular hip leash for biking is Ruffwear Roamer Bungee Leash shorter version.
+In addition to adjustable, quick attachment, it has bungee that dampens jerks and a handle from which the dog can be kept very close if needed, for example when passing.
 The leash is also easy and quick to wrap completely around the cyclist's hip when the dog is not attached.

 -

-Springer is the name for a so-called side running frame mounted around the bike's seat tube.
+Springeriksi is the name for the so-called side running frame mounted around the bike's seat tube.
 This is a traditional model where the spring of the frame itself dampens jerks.
-The side running frame is well suited, for example, for biking with a dog on busier roads, as the dog stays very close beside the bike.
-However, it takes up lateral space, so it is not suitable for narrow trails.
+The side running frame is well suited for example on busier roads for biking with a dog, as the dog stays very close beside the bike.
+However, it takes up space laterally, so it is not suitable for narrow trails.

 -